When Themes Appear

 - No manual action needed on your part

-If you’re not seeing insights yet, check how many successful interviews you have.
-Interviews marked as unsuccessful don’t count toward insight generation.
+If you’re not seeing themes yet, check how many successful interviews you have.
+Interviews marked as unsuccessful don’t count toward theme generation.

 | Color | Sentiment | Meaning |